nodejs/abi-stable-node/napi_js_data.md

 - `[in]  size`: Size in bytes of the input buffer (should be the same as the size of the new buffer)
 - `[in]  data`: Raw pointer to the underlying buffer to copy from
 - `[out] result_data`: Pointer to the new Buffer's underlying data buffer
-- `[out] result`: A `napi_value` representing a node::Buffer
+- `[out] result`: A `napi_value` representing a `node::Buffer`

 #### Return value
 - `napi_ok` if the API succeeded.

 #### Description
-This API allocates a node::Buffer object, and initializes it with data copied from the passed-in buffer.
-It exists for compatibility with older Node versions.
-Consider using typed arrays instead.
+This API allocates a `node::Buffer` object and initializes it with data copied from the passed-in buffer.
+While this is still a fully-supported data structure, in most cases, using a TypedArray will suffice.

 ### *napi_create_external*